Amazon Elastic Block Store (EBS)

 1. SSD-Backed Volumes (Optimized for IOPS)

-1. General Purpose SSD (gp3): Cost-effective option for a broad range of workloads, including boot volumes, databases, and development/test environments.
+1. General Purpose SSD (gp3) (Default): Cost-effective option for a broad range of workloads, including boot volumes, small to medium databases, and development and testing environments.
+It is more cost-effective than gp2.

 2. HDD-Backed Volumes (Optimized for Throughput)

-1. Throughput Optimized HDD (st1 - standard throughput): Suited for high-throughput workloads like big data and log processing.
+1. Throughput Optimized HDD (st1 – standard throughput): Designed for high-throughput, sequential workloads such as big data processing, data warehousing, and log processing.

-2. Cold HDD (sc1 -standard cold): Best for infrequently accessed data, such as backups and archival storage.
+2. Cold HDD (sc1 – standard cold): Lowest-cost EBS volume type, best suited for infrequently accessed data such as backups and archival storage.

-3. st1 (Throughput Optimized HDD) and sc1 (Cold HDD) cannot be used as boot volumes.
-These volume types are specifically designed for high-throughput workloads and infrequent access use cases
+st1 (Throughput Optimized HDD) and sc1 (Cold HDD) cannot be used as boot volumes.
+These volume types are optimized for high throughput or infrequent access, not for low-latency operations.

 EBS-backed instances